Regenerative Farming Certificate

 Rotating Farm Roles

-Throughout the program, participants will be trained to take on the rotating farm roles of:
+Throughout the program, teams of interns will be trained to take on the rotating farm roles of:

-Human Resources Manager: crew morale, division of labour, communication between on-farm roles, safety
+Human Resources Manager: crew morale, division of labour, communication between on-farm roles, safety, maintaining evening & weekend schedules, etc.

-Community Outreach Manager: organizing volunteers, engaging with community partners, relationship building
+Community Outreach Manager: relationship building on & off farm, organizing volunteers on-farm, engaging community partners, etc.

 Requirements and Qualifications

-The farm, used as a tool for critical thinking, democratic citizenship, and skills-building, will be of great life-value for people from diverse backgrounds and motivations.
+The farm, used as a tool for critical thinking, democratic citizenship, and skills-building, will be of great life-value for people from diverse backgrounds and goals.

 No farming experience necessary!

-Must be at least 18 years of age or older to apply
+Must be at least 18 years of age or older as of April 27, 2020

-We are able to provide this unique experiential learning opportunity while addressing our community’s food security needs by collecting membership fees.
+We are able to provide this unique experiential learning opportunity while addressing our community’s food security needs by collecting membership fees for our Mother organization, NB Community Harvest Gardens.
+Your membership includes access to additional benefits of being an NBCHG member.

-Though the value of the 18-week program is $3,000, the 2019 RFC program is being offered for $2,000.
-The fee may be paid in instalments throughout the internship period ($500 deposit upon acceptance, plus $500 due on June 1st, July 1st, and August 1st).
-Financial assistance may be available upon request.
+Though the value of the 18-week program is at least $3,000, the 2020 RFC program is being offered for $2,000.
+The fee may be paid in full or in installments throughout the internship period ($500 deposit due upon acceptance, plus $500 due on each June 1st, July 1st, and August 1st).

 Contact us to learn more!

-Contact us at for answers to any and all of your questions.
+Contact us at for answers to any and all of your questions, or to arrange a farm visit at any time of year.